moodymudskipper/tag/README.md

 Introduction
 ------------

-`tag`s are essentially adverb factories, they build adverbs (also called function operators) from a set of parameters. `tag_adverb`s are adverbs, unlike `tag`s they take a function as a first parameter.
-Both benefit from a special syntax using the `$` operator.
+*tags* are essentially adverb factories, they build adverbs from a set of parameters.

 Installation :